 Other things that are more costly in Paris than in London include microwave 800/900 Watt (26% more expensive), laundry detergent (8% more expensive), and an hourly rate for cleaning help (14% more expensive).

 On the other hand, you will pay more in London than in Paris for a 40” flat-screen TV, and for the Internet (8 Mbps – 1 month), which is around 40% more costly.

 Clothes are another sector, where you can cut some costs.
-You can successfully find some good quality clothes in second-hands and do not spend a fortune.
+You can successfully find some good quality clothes in second-hand shops and not spend a fortune.

 Nevertheless, if rummage sale is not your cup of tea, the popular worldwide brands offer more or less the same prices for their clothing.

 A pair of jeans (Levis 501 or similar) is about the same price in London (€89) and in Paris (€92).